Six Walks in the Fictional Woods

 Six Walks in the Fictional Woods is a non-fiction book by Umberto Eco.
 Originally delivered at Harvard for the Charles Eliot Norton Lectures in 1992 and 1993, the six lectures were published in the fall of 1994.

 Overview

-The book derives its title from Italo Calvino's Six Memos for the Next Millennium but Eco also cites Calvino's If On a Winter's Night a Traveler as inspiration because the novel "is concerned with the presence of the reader in the story", which was also the subject of the lectures and book.
+The book derives its title from Italo Calvino's Six Memos for the Next Millennium, but Eco also cites Calvino's If on a Winter's Night a Traveler as inspiration because the novel "is concerned with the presence of the reader in the story", which was also the subject of the lectures and book.
+Furthermore, it is based on René Descartes' metaphorical representation of a text as a forest where his readers wander, however, without Descartes' hylophobia (fear of forests).
+In six chapters titled "Entering the Woods", "The Woods of Loisy", "Lingering in the Woods", "Possible Woods", "The Strange Case of Rue Servandon", and "Fictional Protocols", Eco contemplates on storytelling, the process of creation of a literary text, and how readers understand them.

-Eco's general concerns, besides that of literary criticism, fall under the subjects of techniques of fiction and narration or rhetoric.